ShuvarthyD/Course_Website/README.md

 | ...   | Student       | ...    | ...    |
 | Tyler Davis    | Student       | student10    | student10    |

-## Student Features
-   - Access their account page (from the "My Account" button in the navigation bar) to view basic user information along with their grades.
-Note that default grades were set for the 2 students seen in the table above.
-   - Submit a remark request for any of their grades.
-Both default students have preset remark requests.
-   - Submit a feedback report for their instructors (from the "Feedback" button in the navigation bar)

 ## Instructor Features
    - Access their account page (from the "My Account" button in the navigation bar) to view basic user information along with the student's remark requests and feedback.
 Note that a default feedback report was provided for the instructor Sue Allen.